ngaranko/atlas/README.md

 To test against production APIs you can use the same tasks, suffixed with `prod`:

-- Make sure the app is running locally by running `npm run start-prod`.
+- Make sure the app is running locally by running `yarn start-prod`.
-- Then, in a second terminal, run `npm run test-e2e-prod` (single run).
+- Then, in a second terminal, run `yarn test-e2e-prod` (single run).
-- Or open the UI using `npm run test-e2e-prod-watch`.
+- Or open the UI using `yarn test-e2e-prod-watch`.

 ### E2E Aria testing

 Make sure the app is running locally.
-Then run `npm run test-aria`.
+Then run `yarn test-aria`.

 Test using docker-compose:
 ```